AWS CloudWatch Metrics Stream Setup Guide

 Create layerbutton

-3. Fill the necessary detials and update the zip file
+3. Fill the necessary details and upload the zip file

 4. Naviagte to functions page and Click on Create function button